“Hacking the software of life”

 Messenger RNA is a technique that was abandoned by several large pharmaceutical and biotech companies over the years, as they were unable to overcome the dangerous side-effects of getting RNA into cells.

-As of May 2020, no mRNA drug has been approved for human use, other than Moderna’s government fast-tracked CCP virus vaccine; mRNA-1273.
+As of recently, no mRNA drug had been approved for human use, other than rival mRNA vaccine researcher Moderna’s government fast-tracked vaccine; mRNA-1273 in mid-March.

 In order to protect mRNA molecules from the body’s natural defenses, drug developers must wrap them in a protective casing.
-For Moderna, that meant putting its Crigler-Najjar therapy in nanoparticles made of lipids.
+In the earlier days of research on mRNA, biotech company Moderna, also producing an mRNA vaccine, that meant putting its Crigler-Najjar therapy in nanoparticles made of lipids.
 But dose too little, and you don’t get enough enzyme to affect the disease; dose too much, and the drug is too toxic for patients.
 Nanoparticles can lead to dangerous side effects, especially if a patient has to take repeated doses over months or years.

 The idea of using mRNA to ask the human body to read the instructions and manufacture the viral proteins is not new.
 Researchers almost two decades ago demonstrated that externally supplied mRNA is translated into the encoded protein.
 However, mRNA is not a very stable molecule, which prevented those mRNA vaccines from becoming a reality.